 In 1968, the Church affiliated with the United Church of Christ.
 In May 2010, the church voted to become an Open and Affirming Congregation.
 In 2011, we celebrated the 200th anniversary of worship in this location, and we look forward in faith to continue our tradition of welcome and worship as we enter our third century.

 Seven ministers have served the Foreside Community Church since Dean Lord: Arthur B. Clarke, Donald F. Jennings, George W. Dillon, Peter M. Mercer, Donald G. Hodgson, Paul Shupe and Janet Dorman.
-In November of 2018, The Reverend Geoff Parker was called as the eighth settled pastor and since his arrival, has already injected a new vitality and growth in membership and involvement.
+In November of 2018, The Reverend Geoff Parker was called as the eighth settled pastor.

 About the United Church of Christ